THE NEW HAMPSHIRE SPAY/NEUTER PROGRAM: Lessons From The First 10 Years

-From the beginning our neutering program attempted to reduce the shelter death toll by attacking it from two directions: neutering subsidies for low-income pet caretakers were designed to reduce the number of cats and dogs coming into shelters while subsidies for shelter adopters aimed to increase the number going out.
-We hoped that our shelter adoption rate would increase substantially if potential adopters could get shelter animals sterilized for a $25 (now $30) copayment.
+From the beginning our neutering program attempted to reduce the shelter intake by approaching it from two directions: neutering subsidies for low-income pet caretakers were designed to reduce the number of cats and dogs coming into shelters while subsidies for shelter adopters aimed to increase the number going out.
+We hoped that our shelter adoption rate would increase substantially if potential adopters could get shelter animals spayed or neutered for a $25 (now $30) copayment.

 2. Not Subsidizing the Cost of Presurgical Immunizations in our Original Low-Income Program